Overview Map of Saint Anna & Gryt

 Enjoy farm-to-table dishes at the restaurant, and hike the 4 km nature trail through old-growth forest to a lookout with vistas of the inner archipelago.

 The restaurant and farm shop is in a historic storage house for grains.
-It's been moved here from further inland, rebuilt peace by peace.
+It's been moved here from further inland, rebuilt piece by piece.
 They make many of their dishes using lamb and beef from Anna-Karin's farm on Missjö.

 Travel tip: Uvmarö is located quite far into the inner archipelago and is a good option if you’re experiencing some windy weather.
 To continue, you can cut south through the long narrow boat passage and end up by Väggö.